On this page

 Testing by Melbourne Airport has shown high levels of per- and poly- fluorinated substances (PFAS) at the airport.
 They also found high levels of PFAS in surrounding waterways, including:

 PFAS are a large group of widely used manufactured chemicals.

-Latest advice for the Maribyrnong catchment
+Advice for Maribyrnong catchment

 PFAS in the catchment has not affected normal drinking water supplies.

-We have also issued advice for people to restrict your consumption of fish from the lower Maribyrnong and Lower Yarra rivers.
+We have issued advice for people to restrict your consumption of fish from the lower Maribyrnong and Lower Yarra rivers.
 This is due to elevated levels of polychlorinated biphenyls (PCBs).

 Contamination advice highlighted on the map

 - Section marked in green: do not consume fish taken in Maribyrnong River upstream of Solomon’s Ford, Avondale Heights

 - Section marked in yellow: avoid fishing, swimming or using water from Arundel Creek for stock watering.
 Pets should also be kept out of Arundel Creek.

 Advice for Arundel Creek